Skip to main content

 Work

-You could start as an administrator, runner or production assistant in TV and work your way up.
+You could start as an administrator, runner or production assistant with a TV company and take on research duties, with the support of your employer.

 Volunteering